Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 Image via MedlinePlus.gov

 This is a rarer form of heat rash that occurs deeper in the skin layers.
-It typically happens after numerous repeated episodes of miliaria rubra and in extremely hot environments, so it’s less common in babies than adults.
-Miliaria profunda presents as larger, flesh-colored bumps or cysts that can be extremely itchy or have no symptoms.1
+It typically happens after numerous repeated episodes of miliaria rubra and in extremely hot environments, so it’s less common in babies than in adults.
+Miliaria profunda presents as larger, flesh-colored bumps or cysts that can be extremely itchy or asymptomatic.1

 How Long Does Heat Rash Last?

-The duration of heat rash varies depending on the type, severity, and steps taken to treat it.
+The duration of heat rash varies depending on the type, severity, and treatment steps.
 In most mild cases, heat rash can resolve on its own within a few hours to a couple of days once the baby is moved to a cooler environment and their sweat glands are no longer blocked.1 However, if the rash persists or worsens despite treatment, your baby develops a fever without a known cause, or the rash spreads or has pus to indicate infection, you should contact your child’s pediatrician.2

-Remember, heat rash typically resolves without treatment.1 To speed up recovery, effective heat rash treatment focuses on relieving the symptoms and preventing further sweating.
+Remember, heat rash typically resolves on its own.1 To speed up recovery, effective heat rash treatment focuses on relieving the symptoms and preventing further sweating.
 Here are some methods to consider:

 Cool the Skin